How UT and Rice conspired to help UH join the SWC

 “Arkansas will fight it to the bitter end,” an anonymous Baylor official predicted.

-A week after the SWC meetings, Rice hired Florida State’s Bill Peterson to be their football coach and AD.
-Peterson had played UH in 10 of his 11 seasons at FSU and had become friends will Bill Yeoman.
-Almost immediately, discussions began between the schools about playing a football game in the fall of 1971.
-The idea was unthinkable six months earlier.
+A week after the SWC meetings, Rice hired Florida State’s Bill Peterson as its football coach and AD.
+Peterson had played UH in 10 of his 11 seasons at FSU and had become friends with Bill Yeoman.
+Almost immediately, discussions began between the schools about playing a football game in the fall of 1971, an idea that had been unthinkable six months earlier.

 On Thursday, February 11, 1971, the schools held a joint press conference to announce that UH would visit Rice Stadium on September 11th to open the 1971 season.